pickyourtrail_logo

 Pick your next Hassle-free holiday with us

-If you are looking for a beach holiday that is mainly focused on relaxing, or if you are an adventure seeker who can’t wait to discover the mouthing hidden gems, or you are just in the need of a quiet place to recharge your batteries, this extensive guide will be your perfect helper in planning your visit to the Gunung Payung Beach, making the most of your time and experiencing all the wonders the peaceful paradise has in store for you.
+If you are looking for a beach holiday that is mainly focused on relaxing, or if you are an adventure seeker who can’t wait to discover the mouthwatering hidden gems, or if you are just in need of a quiet place to recharge your batteries, this extensive guide will be your perfect helper in planning your visit to Gunung Payung Beach, making the most of your time and experiencing all the wonders the peaceful paradise has in store for you.

-Gunung Payung Beach, or Pantai Gunung Payung in the local language, is a lesser-known and more peaceful beach spot located in the village of Kutuh in South Kuta, Badung, Bali.
-The beach, which is situated right below the cliff where the Pura Dhang Kahyangan Gunung Payung temple is located, takes its name from this temple, which is a major religious site.
+Gunung Payung Beach, or Pantai Gunung Payung in the local language, is a lesser-known and more peaceful beach spot located in Kutuh village, Bukit Peninsula (South Kuta District), Badung Regency, Bali.
+The beach, which is situated right below the cliff where the Pura Gunung Payung temple is located, takes its name from this temple, which is a major religious site.
 In addition to their natural beauty, both the temple and the beach draw much of their virtue from the area’s spiritual and cultural richness, along with the ocean view.

-Tip for the season: Plan your visit during the dry season (April–October) and enjoy the bright sunshine, unclouded sea and smooth surface for swimming, kayaking, and shooting beach photos.
+Tip for the season: Plan your visit during the dry season (May–October) and enjoy the bright sunshine, unclouded sea and smooth surface for swimming, snorkelling, and shooting beach photos.

 Gunung Payung Beach Highlights